binbashar/terraform-aws-waf-owasp/examples/waf-regional-alb/README.md

     # List of IPs that are allowed to access admin pages
     admin_remote_ipset = []

-    # Pass the list of ALB ARNs that the WAF ACL will be connected to
+    # Pass the list of resources ARNs that the WAF ACL will be connected to.
+(For example, an Application Load Balancer or API Gateway Stage.)
-    alb_arn = [
+    resource_arn = [
         "arn:aws:elasticloadbalancing:us-east-2:1234567890:loadbalancer/app/some-LB-ABCD1233/12345111",
         "arn:aws:elasticloadbalancing:us-east-2:1234567890:loadbalancer/app/some-LB-ABCD1244/12345222"
     ]